hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 Job Composer
 ============

 This part deserves some extra attention, as there is more to it than just simply creating and editing a .slurm file.
-Fully using the Open
-Ondemand method requires some more configuration, but a well thought-out personal strategy will allow you to reap great benefits from this.

 Under the job composer tab you can find two other menus, namely 'Jobs' and 'Templates'.
 As templates are the backbone of job creation in Open Ondemand, we will start by explaining this.
 The 'Jobs' menu is pretty much self-explanitory once understanding this.

 Templates
 ~~~~~~~~~